-The four-story multipurpose student support complex is the first point of contact for students who attend Florida International University from around the world.
-FIU Student Academic Center is built to inspire with a burnished finished architectural precast facade with extreme angled fin panels with a metallic look.
+The four-story multipurpose student support complex is the first point of contact for students attending Florida International University (FIU).
+The FIU Student Academic Center is built to inspire with its burnished finished architectural precast façade and extremely angled fin panels and their metallic look.

 The idea of shaded palm fronds inspired the building façade strategy.
 The window openings, which look like the fins or gills, are central to the building’s distinctive look and are a strategic lighting choice, based on how a palm frond diffuses light in the environment.
-Through shade studies, Gould Evans was able to balance nature light with temperature limiting the native heat and keeping interiors cool.
+Through shade studies, Multistudio was able to balance natural light and temperature, limiting the native heat and keeping interiors cool.

 2019 PCI Design Award Jury Member